litanli/cuda/README.md

 just like g++ and clang++.
 For device/GPU CUDA code, it generates PTX code which invokes machine code implementing the PTX ISA.
 Thus PTX refers to both the ISA that NIVIDA GPUs follow and the "Assembly code" for it.

-## Contents at a Glance
-*   vectoradd - sum two vectors
-*   grayscale - converts rgba png into grayscale/luminance values
-*   boxfilter - applies uniform blurring to rgb channels of a png
-*   matmul    - basic matrix multiply between two matricies (no alpha, no beta)